spcl/kafkadirect/RDMA-readme/RDMA README.txt

 How to compile:
 #######################################################
 Install required packages:
-- Scala at least 2.11
+- Scala at least 2.12.13
 - gradle Recommended 5.1.1
+- Java 11

 Compilation steps
 1. Install libdisni C library
-WE use custom DIsni version with Atomics support. https://github.com/TaranovK/disni is expected to be at file:/home/ktaranov/Documents/disni/target/disni.jar
+We use custom DIsni version with Atomics support. https://github.com/TaranovK/disni is expected to be at file:/home/ktaranov/Documents/disni/target/disni.jar